futureverse/future.p2p/vignettes/future.p2p-20-personal-cluster.md

 Launch as many workers as you needed.
 You can add more later, if needed.

+_Comment:_ The first time you launch a worker, or configure `plan()` so use the P2P cluster, you might find that the [wormhole-william] executable is installed.
+If you are on MS Windows, you will get a Windows Security Alert asking you to "Allow access" for the Wormhole executable to access "public and private networks".
+Check and accept both.
+Details: (i) Allow "private" networks if you have other local computers you want to participate in the P2P cluster. (ii) Allow "public" networks if you want to participate in a P2P cluster with computers running externally, e.g. your friends computers.

 With your P2P workers set up, you can start using your personal cluster, by setting the future plan.
 For example,